Defiant Mark I Specifications

 Armament: Four .303 in (7.7 mm) Browning machine guns mounted in electrically-operated turret

-Photo Description: Boulton Paul Defiant Mk Is of No. 264 Squadron RAF based at Kirton-in-Lindsey, Lincolnshire, August 1940.
+Photo Description: Boulton Paul Defiant Mark Is of No. 264 Squadron RAF based at Kirton-in-Lindsey, Lincolnshire, August 1940.

 The Boulton Paul Defiant was a two-seat, turret-armed fighter that served in a variety of roles with the Royal Air Force during the Second World War.
 It was designed by John Dudley North, Chief Aircraft Designer at Boulton Paul in response to British Air Ministry Specification P.9/35 issued in June 1935, which called for a two-seat fighter with its armament concentrated in a turret to replace the obsolescent Hawker Demon biplane fighter.
-It was believed at the time that, by separating the tasks of flying the aircraft and firing the guns, the pilot could concentrate on putting the fighter into the best position for the gunner to deliver a more accurate and concentrated burst of fire against rapidly moving targets.
+By separating the tasks of flying the aircraft and firing the guns, it was believed that the pilot could concentrate on putting the fighter into the best position for the gunner to deliver a more accurate and concentrated burst of fire against rapidly moving targets.